-Please read FAQ online appointments before following the above link to book an appointment.
+Please read FAQ for online appointments before following the above link to book an appointment.

 We run all our surgeries by an appointment only system.
 Appointments can be booked by telephoning the surgery or in person at reception.
 We try to make sure you see the doctor of your choice but if they are not available we may ask you to see another doctor.